esphome/esp-web-tools/README.md

-# JavaScript SDK for ESPHome
+# ESPHome Web: JavaScript SDK for ESPHome

 Allow flashing ESPHome or other ESP-based firmwares via the browser.
 Will automatically detect the board type and select a supported firmware.